 Black History in America Teacher's Guide

-Use these lesson plans for teaching the "Black History in America" online activity.
-Plus, ideas for incorporating them into your classroom or computer lab lesson.
+Lesson plans for teaching the "Black History in America" student activity, as well as ideas for incorporate them into your classroom or computer lab lesson

 - Grades: 3–5, 6–8, 9–12